Hecoin4545/Hecoin4545/README.md

 ## I'm a Coder, Student and a Developer!!

-- 🌱 I’m currently mastering js
+- 🌱 I’m currently React Native
 - 👯 I’m looking to collaborate with other Web Developer
-- 🥅 2022 Goals: Master Web Development
+- 🥅 2022 Goals: Master Web Development And Learn Android Development
 - ⚡ Fun fact: I love to play Table Tennis , Cricket and to give Presentations

 ### Connect with me: